jacobstanley/purescript-jack/README.md

 would have had to parse the string, shrink the number, check that's it's still even (or odd), and then convert it back to a string again.

+## Limitations

+Many of the features you'd expect from a QuickCheck library are still missing, but we'll get there eventually:

+- Monadic / effectful tests
+- Generating functions
+- Model testing

+Jack doesn't have an `Arbitrary` type class, by design. `Arbitrary` instances often end up being orphans and I consider this problematic, especially in PureScript.
+The main purpose of the `Arbitrary` class as I see it is to link the generator with a shrink function, this isn't required with Jack so `Arbitrary` has been eliminated.

+This library is still very new, and I wouldn't be surprised if some of the combinators are still a bit buggy.
+Jack relies heavily on laziness and it wasn't something that I had to worry about when I wrote it for Haskell, so I'm fixing stack overflows and out of memory errors as they appear.

 ## Developing

 Ensure PureScript is installed and available on your path.
 [Getting